zoontek/react-native-bootsplash/README.md

 ## 🆘 Manual linking

-Because this package targets React Native 0.65.0+, you will probably don't need to link it manually.
-Otherwise if it's not the case, follow this additional instructions:
+Because this package targets React Native 0.65.0+, you probably don't need to link it manually.
+But if you have a special case, follow these additional instructions:

 <details>
   <summary><b>👀 See manual linking instructions</b></summary>